Guake/guake/README.rst

 - - - new tab ✓
 - - - close tab ✓
 - - - rename terminal ✓
-- - - preferences (sill open need porting of the pref window first)
+- - - preferences ✓
 - - - about✓
 - - - quit ✓
 - port the context menu of the tab bar